JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q11084414" title="modernity">
 <param ve-entity eid="Q219416" title="sustainability" aliases="sustainable">
 <param ve-entity eid="Q2336124" title="defamiliarization">
 Visual representations of sunflowers have shaped and been shaped by human interactions with actual plants.
-By analyzing such imagery, we can become more attuned to the significance of human encounters with such flowers.
+By analyzing trends in such imagery, we can become more attuned to the significance of our encounters with them too.
 That kind of attentive regard for plant life is essential if we are to enter into sustainable relationships with it.
 These and other ideas attain visibility in Vincent van Gogh's [memento mori](https://www.tate.org.uk/art/art-terms/m/memento-mori), at right, from 1887.
 In _Sunflowers_, the artist shows a dried disk with exposed kernels nestled against a desiccated yellow husk, both of which rest on a somber blue ground.
 This defamiliarization of sunflowers unsettles our tendencies to appreciate them solely for their beauty or utility and to construe them as infinitely replenishable natural resources.
 On these grounds, we can interpret Van Gogh’s picture as an invitation to bring greater attentiveness, care, and gratitude to our relationships with plants.
 <param ve-image primary iiif fit="contain" url="https://images.metmuseum.org/CRDImages/ep/original/DP229743.jpg" title="Vincent van Gogh, _Sunflowers_, 1887, Metropolitan Museum of Art, Rogers Fund, 1949">

 ### References